Orbital sander? Rotary sander? Facts and figures!

 ... the rotary sander?

-Due to the rotational movement of the sanding disc, when using at full speed, make sure to place the machine straight on the workpiece.
-Otherwise, unwanted depressions can quickly develop, because the edge eats into the surface at high speed.
+Due to the rotational motion of the sanding pad, it's important to ensure that the machine is placed squarely on the workpiece when starting it at full speed.
+Otherwise, unwanted depressions can quickly form, as the sanding pad can essentially dig into the surface at high speed.
+This is a potential issue with any sander.

 Advantages

-The additional rotary movement of the sanding pad greatly increases the removal rate.
-Again with the rotary sander, the machine should always be kept in motion, the effort required being slightly higher than with the orbital sander.
-With uniform movements, the removal rate is significantly higher with the same surface quality.
+The additional rotational motion of the sanding pad significantly enhances the material removal rate.
+Even with a rotary sander, it's important to keep the machine in motion, although the effort required may be slightly higher than with an orbital sander.
+With consistent movements, the material removal rate is substantially higher while maintaining the same sanding pattern.

 ... the orbital sander?

 The orbital sander must always be kept in motion while working to avoid circular grooves.
-These grooves are caused by the circular motion of the sanding plate.
+These grooves result from the circular movement of the sanding plate.

 Advantages